chandlerh7/VSCode/homework-1/readme.md

 Brief description of understanding.
 Use any combination of markdown techniques.
 Should be more than 2 sentences.

-After reviewing the markdown basics, I now understand what are markdown is and why it is important.
+After reviewing the markdown basics, I now understand what markdowns are and why they are important.
 A markdown is a lightweight markup language that is designed to format plain text which can be easily converted to HTML.
 Markdowns are comprised of simple symbols and characters such as headers, italics, bold, lists, etc which can be easy for the person coding to remember.